GEOS-ESM/geosongpu-ci/README.md

 ## `ci`

 On-premise CI for the GPU ports of GEOS.
-Includes validation & benchmark worfklows.
+Includes validation & benchmark workflows.

 Heartbeat insure the workflow to reach Discover is working.
-Validation capacities in the case of GEOS is stricly building & running the GPU-enabled version.
+Validation capacities in the case of GEOS is strictly building & running the GPU-enabled version.
 Validation capacities for physics compares OACC and original Fortran on.

 | Validation                    | Status    |